 Øyvind: “I’m not afraid of asking for services that can benefit my photography.
 Once, I actually had a semi drilling rig, testing equipment in a Norwegian fjord, turned around 180 degrees by the tugs assisting it, so the light – and the pictures – would be even better.
 What a day at the office.”

 As many of our readers will know, the oil and gas industry has suffered in the past few years after the oil prices fell from $115 to below $30 at one point, before stabilizing at around $60 or so in the past few months.

 OET: Øyvind, have you, as an offshore oil and gas industry photographer felt the industry downturn on your own skin?

-Øyvind: “2016 and 2017 have certainly been different, with less travelling, and several projects that were never realised.
+Øyvind: “2016 and 2017 have certainly been different, with less traveling, and several projects that were never realized.
 At the same time, this gave me some valuable extra time personally, which I really needed after some very busy preceding years.“

 While Øyvind is enjoying some extra personal time (but still working as you can see by the photos here) I asked him to give a piece of advice on what’s most important for aspiring photographers wanting to go down a similar, industry photography, path.

 The word of advice is brief but to the point: “Industry knowledge.
 Only then, you will fully understand the clients’ needs.”